 What trees grow best in the Triangle?

-Raleigh’s area of the Piedmont region is within Plant Hardiness Zones 7b and 8a.
-Besides oak trees, the following types that will also thrive here include:
+Raleigh’s area of the Piedmont region is within plant hardiness zones 7b and 8a.
+Besides oak trees, several other trees will thrive here.

 - Silver firs